 2. Have a strong headline that accurately describes what you do.
 There are more interesting ways to do this than just using your job title.
 Use accurate words that people are likely to search on.

-3. Include an engaging summary.
+3. Include an engaging summary in the ‘about’ section.
 This is a great space to give a brief overview of who you are, what you do and what is important to you.
 It is essentially your elevator pitch.

 4. Write like you would talk.
 Imagine you are talking to someone at an event and telling them who you are and what you do.
 Speak in the first person.
 Avoid jargon and competencies.
 You wouldn’t tell someone you are a ‘commercially orientated team player’ over a drink (I hope.)